mrolli/myitjournal/docs/guides/git.md

 #### **[The Thing About Git](https://tomayko.com/blog/2008/the-thing-about-git)**

 Often beginners find it oddly strange that there is an index/staging area in Git and are not aware for what this thing can be used.
-Other VCS to not have this.
-Nevertheless it's not an addition just to make Git more complicated and to bother the develepors.
-The "**Tangled Working Copy Problem**" illustrates why this conecpt makes sense and how you should use it to your favor.
+Other VCS do not have this.
+Nevertheless it's not an addition just to make Git more complicated and to bother the developers.
+The "**Tangled Working Copy Problem**" illustrates why this concept makes sense and how you should use it to your favor.
 There's one important option tot `git add` that most beginners overlook (and tutorials almost never teach you), e.g. `--patch` or `-p`

 Try the following form of adding files to the index next you have to do that and see what happens!